SIGMAA-SDS-Ed/SIGMAA-SDS-Ed.github.io/index.md

 ## News

-Our annual business meeting will be taking place at MathFest on Friday, August 5, 2023 at 6 PM.
+We will be holding elections for Chair-Elect (1 year) and Secretary-Treasurer (2 years, elected in even years) in the Fall 2023 – please consider running for office or nominating a colleague.
+New terms begin January 1.

 ## Nominations Open for the Robert V. Hogg Award for Excellence in Teaching Introductory Statistics

 The Hogg Award provides recognition to an individual who has shown both excellence and growth in teaching introductory statistics at the college level.
 This award is presented annually at MathFest.
 Nomination packets should be submitted to Nick Gorgievski, Chair of the Award Committee, at [Nick.Gorgievski@nichols.edu](mailto:Nick.Gorgievski@nichols.edu).

 The winner of the Hogg Award will have been teaching introductory statistics at the college level for 3 to 15 years and hold active membership with the MAA.
 Nominations of faculty coming from a mathematics background are especially encouraged, although all eligible candidates are encouraged to apply.
-The deadline for submitting nomination packets is September 30; nominations are held in consideration for 3 years, but updated nomination packets are encouraged.
+The deadline for submitting nomination packets is **September 30**; nominations are held in consideration for 3 years, but updated nomination packets are encouraged.

 - [Award Nomination Information](https://drive.google.com/file/d/18KjIFQwXW9TRJPSc1vuq1PpY4Iif2Cxg/view?usp=sharing)
 - [Nomination Cover Sheet](/Hogg_award/SIGMAA-Award-Nomination-Cover-Sheet.pdf)